 Employers can also claim funding in two stages from the Workforce Development Fund (WDF) for learners on the Adult Care Worker, Lead Adult Care Worker, Lead Practitioner in Adult Care and Leader in Adult Care apprenticeship standards.
 Find out more.

 If you’re a UK employer with an annual payroll of more than £3m, you must pay a levy which can only be used for the training and assessment of apprentices in your organisation.

 You’ll fund your apprenticeship through a digital levy account to which Government adds 10%.
 If the cost exceeds the credit in your account, the Government will contribute 95% of these extra costs.
 If you don't choose to use your levy or donate it the government will reclaim it after 24 months.

 Download our levy paying employer’s journey to apprenticeships.

-The Education and Skills Funding Agency has created a useful video all about the apprenticeship levy transfer, providing information for organisations wanting to transfer their levy or organisations looking to receive transferred levy funds.
-Click here to watch the video.
+Watch The Education and Skills Funding Agency video to find out about the apprenticeship levy transfer, providing information for organisations wanting to transfer their levy or organisations looking to receive transferred levy funds.

 If you are an organisation hoping to benefit from a levy transfer please read the 'Apprenticeship funding rules for employers'.

 Health Education England is now funding social care providers to support study in functional skills.
 This software can help people to improve their own skills in maths (numeracy), English (literacy) and IT (digital skills) - Find out more.